wojciech-nurturecloud/postgres-mcp/README.md

 #### Option 2: Using Python

-If you have `pipx` installed you can install Postgres Pro with:
+If you have `pipx` installed you can install Postgres MCP Pro with:

 ```bash
 pipx install postgres-mcp
 ```

-Otherwise, install Postgres Pro with `uv`:
+Otherwise, install Postgres MCP Pro with `uv`:

 ```bash
 uv pip install postgres-mcp